-This article outlines two effective methods for integrating Shopify with Snowflake, enabling you to better analyze large datasets and unlock valuable business insights.
+This article outlines two effective methods for integrating Shopify with Snowflake, enabling you to analyze large datasets better and unlock valuable business insights.

 Before diving into the methods, let’s briefly review the key features of Shopify and Snowflake.
 If you're ready to jump straight into the integration process, skip ahead to the methods section!